BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 it, and there was room left over for a stump to sit on.
 On warm evenings I would lie on my stomach and look out the door, listen to the frogs and nighthawks, and hope it would storm so that I could crawl into my tree and be dry.
 I had gotten soaked during a couple of May downpours, and now  that my house was done, I wanted the chance to sit in my hemlock and watch a cloudburst wet everything but me.
-This opportunity didn’t come for a long time.
+This opportunity didn't come for a long time.
 It was dry.

 or this:
-‘Today I rafted out into the deep pools of the creek to fish.
-It was a lazy sort of autumn day, the sky clear, the leaves beginning to brighten, the air warm.
-I stretched out on my back because the fish weren’t biting, and hummed.

-or this:
-With Christmas over, the winter became serious.
-The snows deepened, the wind blew, the temperatures dropped until the air snapped and talked.
-Never had humanity seemed so far away as it did in those cold still months of January, February, and March.
-I wandered the snowy crags, listening to the language of the birds by day and to the noises of the weather by night.
-The wind howled, the snow avalanched, and the air creaked.

-I slept, ate, played my reed whistle, and talked to Frightful.
-To be relaxed, warm, and part of the winter wilderness is an unforgettable experience.
-I was in excellent condition.
-Not a cold, not a sniffle, not a moment of fatigue.
-I enjoyed the feeling that I could eat, sleep and be warm, and outwit the storms that blasted the mountains and the subzero temperatures that numbed them.

 <hr/>